allebone/help.omni.af.mil/docs/PEX/Training.md

 View Trainee’s progress in a MTP

-1. Select the Personnel Tracking ta2.
+1. Select the Personnel Tracking tab.

 2. Select the squadron from the dropdown menu.